 The mother will be laid on her back with a wedge under one hip.
-The epidural is gravity fed and mom needs to be flat to get equal coverage.
+The epidural is gravity fed and the laboring person needs to be flat to get equal coverage.
 Once she is numb, the nurse will place a Foley catheter to drain the mother’s bladder as she can no longer get up to pee.

 Resting with the epidural:

-The nurse or doula may adjust mom’s positions after the Foley is placed and mom is comfortable.
+The nurse or doula may adjust their positions after the Foley is placed and the mom is comfortable.
 Many hospitals use peanut balls to assist when with epidurals.
 The peanut ball positions may seem awkward, but most women sleep well with the ball.
-If a ball is not a viable use pillow between her knees and at her back for support.
+If a ball is not available use a pillow between her knees and at her back for support.
 Your nurse or doula may come in to adjust her position as needed.
 She may also come in to adjust the monitors and prepare the room for delivery.